1978 24 Hours of Le Mans

 The 1978 24 Hours of Le Mans was the 46th Grand Prix of Endurance, and took place on 10 and 11 June 1978.
 In many ways it was a continuation of the race from the year before – the two main protagonists would be the very evenly-matched works teams of Alpine-Renault and Porsche, with four cars each.
 The race was not valid (did not count points) for any championship.

 This time it was the Porsche team that had reliability issues – on only the second lap of the race two of their cars were in the pits.
 Renault soon established a solid hold of the top three positions.
 Like the year before, after the Ickx /Pescarolo car had early problems, Ickx was transferred to the second Porsche of Barth/Wollek.
 Once again he set about driving back through the field during the night, getting up to second by midnight behind the Jabouille/Depailler car.
 But a loss of fifth gear cost them half an hour to repair it.
-When the lead Renault stopped on the circuit with a jammed gearbox, there was a sense of déjà vu for the French team.
-The sister car of Jean-Pierre Jaussaud and Didier Pironi inherited the lead, with a 7-lap margin over the Porsches.
-Although the second-placed Porsche pulled back two laps, this time Renault would not be denied, and Pironi took the flag for a popular local victory with a record race-distance.
+When the lead Renault Alpine A443 stopped on the circuit with a jammed gearbox, there was a sense of déjà vu for the French team.
+The sister Renault Alpine A442B of Jean-Pierre Jaussaud and Didier Pironi inherited the lead, with a 7-lap margin over the Porsches.
+Although the second-placed Porsche pulled back two of those laps, this time Renault would not be denied, and Pironi took the flag for a popular local victory with a record race-distance.

-Porsche were second and third, the remaining Renault fourth with the Porsche 935s of customer teams in the next four places.
-The race also saw several high-speed crashes on the Mulsanne straight, but fortunately only one driver was seriously injured.
+Porsche were second and third, the remaining running Renault fourth with the Porsche 935s of customer teams in the next four places.
+The race also saw several high-speed crashes on the Mulsanne straight, but only one driver was seriously injured.